Telnet-23/100DaysDevOps/6 - Ansible/Day91-AnsibleLineinfileModule.md

 ## The Solution
 For this tasks, we will tackle all the tasks in one big playbook.
-So, ```vi playbook.yml``` is the first thing we should do and it should look somrthing like this, take each step of the task as a different step in the playbook and think logically.
+So ```cd ansible``` then confirm the app servers are al that are in the inventory ```cat inventory```.
+If you're happy with that, create your playbook ```vi playbook.yml```.
+It should look somrthing like this, take each step of the task as a different step in the playbook and think logically.
 ```
 - name: install web server
   hosts: all